Madeleine Damerment: Special Operations Executive

 For weapons training, Damerment was reported to have improved and was "now a fair shot with pistol and carbine, but is lacking in aggressiveness."
 She was very good at explosives and demolitions, both in theoretical and practical work, as she was reportedly "extremely keen" and made up "splendid charges", and was very good at writing route reports, being "accurate and painstaking".
 For schemes and tactics, Damerment was considered to have been a "very hard-working member of a band on all schemes and has a good knowledge of tactics as well as a fund of common sense."
 She was not very interested in boat work but "worked well and acquired a fair knowledge for elementary small boat handling and of knots."

 Captain Parson, the Commandant, reported the following:

 After celebrating Christmas (1943) and New Year in England, Damerment was sent to Beaulieu for a clandestine warfare course.
 Major Wedgewood, an instructor at the House on the Shore (STS 33), reported the following in the beginning of February.

+Captured

-Assigned the role of courier for the Bricklayer circuit (network), Damerment and agents France Antelme (organiser) and Lionel Lee (wireless operator) were parachuted from a RAF special duties 161 Squadron Halifax into a field near the city of Chartres in France on the night of 29 February 1944.
-However, the Gestapo were waiting after as a result of having captured SOE wireless operators and transmitted false messages with their radios.
-Damerment was transported to Gestapo headquarters on the Avenue Foch in Paris, where she was interrogated.
-On 12 May 1944, Damerment was sent with several other captured female SOE agents to Karlsruhe Prison, the civilian prison for women, where they were held for four months.
+The Prosper Network, based in Paris, was SOE's largest and most important network in France.
+Since June 1943, SOE headquarters in London had indications that the Prosper and other networks had been penetrated by the Germans, their radios compromised, and many of their operatives captured.
+Nevertheless, SOE decided to send a trio of agents into France.
+Damerment was assigned as courier with the Bricklayer network, and she and agents France Antelme, an experienced leader and organiser, and Lionel Lee (wireless operator) parachuted from a RAF special duties 161 Squadron Halifax into a field near the city of Chartres on the night of 29 February 1944.
+Agents of the Sicherheitsdienst (SD), the intelligence agency of the SS in Paris headed by Major Josef Kieffer were waiting on the ground for them.
+Damerment was transported to SD headquarters at Avenue Foch in Paris where she was interrogated.
+On 12 May 1944, Damerment was sent with several other captured female SOE agents to Karlsruhe prison, a civilian prison for women in Germany, where they were held for four months.
+At Karlsruhe, she was in a cell next to another captured SOE agent, Eliane Plewman, and the two were able to communicate with each other.